magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_tuccho-pothila-venerable-empty-scripture.md

 only the things it was meant for.
 Our mind is the same.
 If we let the mind wander after thoughts and feelings which have no value or use, the mind becomes tired and weak.
-If the mind has no energy, wisdom will not arise, because the mind without energy is the mind without
+If the mind has no energy, wisdom will not arise, because the mind without energy is the mind without samādhi.

 If the mind hasn’t stopped you can’t clearly see the sense objects for what they are.
 The knowledge that the mind is the mind, sense objects